Religious Education is OUTSTANDING at BJR CofE

 - Learners develop a wide range of higher level skills (enquiry, analysis, interpretation, evaluation and reflection) to great effect through the teaching of RE.
 For example:

-- When studying Pentecost, the Y5 class undertook independent research into the symbolism of Pentecost which included using the school chaplain to analyse the information.
+- When studying Pentecost, the Y5 class undertook independent research into the symbolism of Pentecost which included using our Vicar to analyse the information.
 They creatively represented these findings on banners which decorated the church during Pentecost.
 This went far in helping them understand the effect of religion on believers.

 - When studying baptism, the Y1 class visited the local church to take part in the baptism of a teddy bear.
 This experience helped them to understand the symbolism, significance and ritual of baptism.